 Nursing-home care assessments, levied by 15 states, range from \$1 per bed-day in Ohio to \$6.92 per bed-day in Tennessee.
 Rhode Island and Utah impose a tax of 6.0% of gross patient revenue; Maine's is 6.0% of net operating revenue, and Kentucky's is 2.5% of gross revenue from non-Medicare patients.
-West Virginia imposes a fee of 0.7% of gross receipts for nursing services and 5.95% of gross receipts to nursing facilities.
+West Virginia imposes a fee of 0.7% of gross receipts for nursing services and 5.95% of gross receipts by nursing facilities.
 Alabama imposes an assessment of \$999.96 per bed-year and a supplemental privilege tax of \$200.04 per bed-year (total \$1,200), limited to 6% of gross revenues.
-Louisiana's fee is \$10 per occupied bed-day; Vermont's is \$1,000 per licensed bed-year (\$2.74 per bed-day); and Wisconsin's is up to \$75 per licensed bed per month (about \$2.50 per bedday).
-Arkansas charges a "nursing facility quality assurance fee" of 6% of statewide gross receipts for services; Washington imposes a quality maintenance fee of \$5.25 per patient-day (except for Medicare patients) in fiscal years 2006 and 2007, scheduled to fall to \$3 in fiscal years 2008 and 2009 and \$1.50 in fiscal years 2010 and 2011.
+Louisiana's fee is \$10 per occupied bedday; Vermont's is \$3,787.79 per licensed bed-year (\$10.38 per bed-day); and Wisconsin's is up to \$75 per licensed bed per month (about \$2.50 per bed-day).
+Arkansas charges a "nursing facility quality assurance fee" of 6% of statewide gross receipts for services; Washington imposes a quality maintenance fee of \$5.25 per patient-day (except for Medicare patients) in fiscal years 2006 and 2007, scheduled to decline to \$3 in fiscal years 2008 and 2009 and \$1.50 in fiscal years 2010 and 2011.
 Minnesota imposes a nursing home license surcharge of \$625 per licensed bed per year (\$1.71 per bed-day).
 Oregon's assessment, set annually by its Director of Human Services, cannot exceed 6% of gross revenue; the current rate is \$8.85 per occupied bed-day.
-In addition, programs of all-inclusive care for the elderly are subject to a tax equal to 5% of the total capitalization rate paid by its Department of Human Services.
+In addition, programs of allinclusive care for the elderly are subject to a tax equal to 5% of the total capitation rate paid by its Department of Human Services.
+Connecticut imposes a resident user fee of \$15.90 per resident-day.

 Health-care assessments for services to the developmentally disabled are imposed in 14 states.
-Minnesota charges 2.0% of gross receipts; Kentucky 4%; West Virginia 5.5%; and Maine, Nebraska, New York, Tennessee, Vermont, and Washington 6% each.
+Minnesota charges 2.0% of gross receipts; Kentucky 4%; West Virginia 5.5%; and Maine, Nebraska, Tennessee, Vermont, and Washington 6% each.
 Rhode Island charges 25% of gross patient revenue.
-Wisconsin may charge up to \$445 per licensed bed-month (\$1.22 per bed-day); Louisiana charges \$30 per occupied bedday; and South Carolina charges \$8.50 per patient day.
+Wisconsin may charge up to \$445 per licensed bedmonth (\$1.22 per bed-day); Louisiana charges \$30 per occupied bed-day; and South Carolina charges \$8.50 per patient-day.
 New Mexico's rate is set annually by the Human Services Department and cannot exceed 6% of annual gross revenue or \$8.82 per occupied bed-day.

-Four states tax pharmacy services.
-Three of them collect fixed amounts per prescription (10¢ in Alabama and Louisiana and 15¢ in Kentucky).
-Minnesota collects 1.5% of the price.
+Six states tax pharmacy services.
+Four of them collect fixed amounts per prescription (10¢ in Alabama, Louisiana, and Vermont, and 15¢ in Kentucky).
+Minnesota collects 1.5% of the price for each prescription.
+Through June 30, 2007, Missouri taxes gross retail prescription receipts at a rate set by the Department of Social Services.

 Three states tax physicians' services.
-West Virginia charges 0.8%, Minnesota charges 2%, and Kentucky charges 2.5% of gross physician revenue.
+West Virginia charges 0.8%, Minnesota 2%, and Kentucky 2.5% of gross physician revenue.